BRGM/ComPASS/doc/introduction.rst

 Compilation relies on `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`_ to run `CMake <https://cmake.org/>`_ through `setup.py`.

-cd to the root directory and run the installation:
+cd to the root directory and run the installation (by default no physics is install so you will get a warning, later is explained how to compile one or all physics):

   .. code-block:: shell

+    cd ComPASS
     python3 setup.py install

 or alternatively in develop mode with verbose output:

   .. code-block:: shell

+    cd ComPASS
     python3 setup.py develop

-and you may also use all `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`_ options to control the behavior of `CMake <https://cmake.org/>`_
+and you may also use all `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`_ options to control the behavior of `CMake <https://cmake.org/>`_.

 For example: